 - This drug is used with a steroid drug like prednisolone.
 Talk with your child’s doctor before your child gets any vaccines.

-- Viral lung or airway infections (like colds, flu, or bronchiolitis) before or after infusion of this drug could lead to a more serious problem.
+- Infections (like colds, flu, or bronchiolitis) before or after infusion of this drug could lead to a more serious problem.
+Caregivers and close contacts need to do things that prevent infections.
+These include washing hands often, taking care when coughing or sneezing, and limiting contacts).
 Call the doctor right away if your child has signs of one of these infections like coughing, wheezing, sneezing, runny nose, sore throat, or fever.

 - Take special care when handling and throwing away the patient’s stools.
 Throw diapers away in household trash sealed in trash bags.
 Be sure to wash your hands well if coming into contact with stools.
 Do this for 1 month after your child gets this drug.
 If you have questions, talk with your child’s doctor.